 This definition encompasses different living arrangements, including individuals with disabilities that may live with a caregiver or adults living in a group setting.

-The Housing Element includes programs (see Chapter 6, Goal 10) to clarify in the City's Development Code that the definition of a housekeeping unit can include unrelated individuals living together as a single household.
+The Housing Element includes a program (see Chapter 6, Program 10.4) to clarify in the City's Development Code that the definition of a housekeeping unit can include unrelated individuals living together as a single household.

 Reasonable Accommodations